Community Health Leaders

-In order to stay up to date on the latest treatments, drug discovery, clinical studies, and how to cope with lung cancer every day, LungCancer.net brings you frequent articles, blogs, opinions, and advice from leading patient advocates and professional medical experts.
+In order to stay up to date on the latest treatments, drug discovery, clinical studies, and how to cope with lung cancer every day, LungCancer.net brings you frequent articles, blogs, opinions, and advice from health leaders and professional medical experts.

 I am a 17.5 year Stage 3 lung cancer survivor/advocate, diagnosed just months after my Mom passed away from lung cancer (I have a family history of lung cancer going back generations).
 I am a single mother of twin boys who were 10 years old at the time of my diagnosis and I didn’t know if I would be around to see them graduate elementary school.
 Not only did I see that graduation, but I saw them graduate Jr. High, High School and University!
 Read more.